 The PRESIDENT: Before I call the first speaker on this, and I hope the people in the gallery can hear me clearly, it is fantastic that people are interested enough in the proceedings of this Parliament to actually make an effort to come in here and listen in person.
 I have zero tolerance on audience participation to the point that previously I have just walked out, and the day is finished and the debate has not gone ahead.
-I thank you for all being here and being at our Parliament, but please if you could consider what I have said and let the MPs speak, who have a right to say things that you might not like, on both sides of the chamber, that would be fantastic.
-In saying that, I am saying to the members, when you do your contribution you do it to the Chair, you do not do it to the gallery.
+I thank you for all being here and being at our Parliament, but please if you could consider what I have said and let the MPs on both sides of the chamber speak, that would be fantastic.
+They have a right to say things that you might not like.
+In saying that, I remind the members that when you make your contribution you make it to the Chair and you do not make it to the gallery.